abrennec/tbag_2021/03_audio_sound_synthesis/readme.md

 ---

+# Sound Synthesis -- Digital Sound Generation and Analysis

+## Topics

 1. Sound generation and snythesizers
 2. Waveforms and their mathematical description
 3. Additive and subtractive synthesis
 4. Audio analysis with FFT
 5. Project work

-# Sound Synthesis -- Digital Sound Generation and Analysis

-## Topics

-- Sound generation
-- Generators and snythesizers
-- Waveforms and their mathematical description
-- Additive and subtractive synthesis
-- Audio analysis with FFT

 ## Learning Objectives